 Mercury and Air Toxics Standards ("MATS") - On May 7, 2024, the EPA promulgated a final rule that amends the MATS rule by, among other things, increasing the stringency of the filterable particulate matter standard at coal-burning units.
 The deadline for complying with this more stringent standard is 2027.
-The Company expects that the rule will be subject to legal challenges in the courts and may be uncertain for several years.
+Twenty three states have challenged this rule in the D.C.
+Circuit.
+Accordingly, the outcome of this rulemaking may be uncertain for several years.